rapsoulclub/Methbank/README.md

 # Methbank
-A file contain perl scripts for Methbank v1.0
+A folder contains perl scripts for Methbank v1.0